 If you're wondering 'what is a CDN?', it's quite simple.
 CDN stands for Content Delivery Network.
 But what is a content delivery network?

-In broad terms, a content network is group of geographically distributed dedicated servers that work together to increase the speed of an internet connection.
+In broad terms, a content network is a group of geographically distributed dedicated servers that work together to increase the speed of an internet connection.
 Put simply, they minimise the physical distance between a user's request and the end server.

 To accomplish this, a content delivery network stores a cached version of the content that's being requested in various dedicated server locations around the globe.
 These locations are called 'points of presence', or PoPs.